Gateway Commercial Finance

 Poor Budgeting

 Budgeting allows you to plan where and when you want to spend money on your business.
-This budgeting process depends on your understanding of when your bills are due and when you will receive payment from customers If your budget fails to consider the timing of these payments, you may be caught struggling to pay bills when you haven’t received any money from your customers yet.
+This budgeting process depends on understanding when your bills are due and when you will receive customer payment.
+If your budget fails to consider the timing of these payments, you may be caught struggling to pay bills when you haven’t yet received any money from your customers.

 Inadequate Savings

 Many small businesses experience seasonality with their sales.
 For example, if you own a landscaping company, you may experience increased sales in the summer.
 If you own a retail store, you may experience increased sales before Christmas.
 You will experience a decline in sales at other times of the year.
-In order to meet your cash flow needs, your need to build up savings to meet your needs during these times.
-Business owners who fail to save enough money to carry them through the slow times will experience cash flow problems.
+To meet your cash flow needs, you must build up savings to meet your needs during these times.
+Business owners who fail to save enough money to endure the slow times will experience cash flow problems.

 Unplanned Expenses

 Any business can be hit with unplanned expenses.
-Maybe your furnace needs to be repaired or an unhappy customer takes legal action against your business.
-Since you are likely not planning for these expenses, you need to find other sources to pay for them.
-If you pull this money from the business bank account, you will lack the funds needed to pay your current obligations.
+Maybe your furnace needs to be repaired, or an unhappy customer takes legal action against your company.
+Since you are likely not planning these expenses, you must find other sources to pay for them.
+If you pull this money from the business bank account, you will lack the necessary funds to pay your current obligations.

-The consequences of poor cash management can be disastrous to businesses and business owners.
-A company that cannot fund current operating expenses and that cannot meet payroll is effectively out of business unless immediate cash flow financing can be arranged.
+Poor cash management can be disastrous to businesses and business owners.
+A company that cannot fund current operating expenses and cannot meet payroll is effectively out of business unless immediate cash flow financing can be arranged.

 Your accounts receivable is your source of cash.
-You need to make sure that your customers are paying on a timely basis.
-There are measurements such as Days Sales Outstanding (DSO) to determine how effective you are in collecting but in the end, you need to keep track of what each of your customers owes you.
+You need to ensure that your customers are paying on time.
+There are measurements such as Days Sales Outstanding (DSO) to determine how effective you are in collecting, but in the end, you need to keep track of what each of your customers owes you.
 Providing too much credit or letting the customer hold back payment does not help the customer or you.
 The further a customer stretches payments, the harder it is to collect.
-Monthly statements and regular follow-up calls are essential to maintain a collection level to provide you the cash to pay your own bills.
+Monthly statements and regular follow-up calls are essential to maintain a collection level and provide you with the cash to pay your bills.

 Your vendors typically expect payment within 30 days.
-Maintaining a good credit standing with your vendors helps you get better prices and better credit terms.
+Maintaining a good credit standing with your vendors helps you get better prices and credit terms.
 It also avoids having to pay in advance for purchases.
 Late payments hurt your credit, not only with a particular vendor but also with the other vendors and the financial community.
 One of the first things a financing firm looks at is your credit rating.
-A good credit rating equals lower interest rates on borrowing and more funds available to you.
-Conversely, a poor credit rating costs you with higher interest rates and limited borrowing ability.
+A good credit rating equals lower interest rates on borrowing and more funds available.
+Conversely, a poor credit rating costs higher interest rates and limited borrowing ability.